mxochicale/3minutesthesis/rehearsals/logBOOK.md

 scenarios of applications for robot caregivers
 	(Created: 17January2019, Sorted: commit:[]  )

+# SORTED

+* [x] polishing script with george and eren feedback:
+	* put more emphasis on my actual research in the speech
+	* change the image using some related images to my reserach
+	* when speaking use pause and indication to make empashis and highlighted the resutls of my reserach
+	* "the more you practice, the more natural it will feel" eren (on:dropin session 26april2015)

 - [x] Read this articles [Mark Hay,24June2015](https://www.good.is/articles/robots-elder-care-pepper-exoskeletons-japan) and [Cynthia Matuszek,28August2017](http://uk.businessinsider.com/robot-caregivers-for-the-elderly-10-years-away-2017-8) and the other references which help to improve the speech.